 Service is the New Sales

-I have sat through my share of keynote speeches and presentations.
+I’ve sat through my share of keynote speeches and presentations.
 They usually begin with the speaker laying out his or her unique qualifications or expertise in the particular subject matter at hand.
-So here we go….
+So here we go…

 I was a dog food palletizer.
 Hill’s Science Diet dog food to be exact.
 I would get the orders on a piece of paper then pull the dog food from pallets and put it on different pallets.
 Canned food on the bottom.
 Then the 40lb bags.
 I was very very good at palletizing dog food.
 My career path was pretty much set.